Strep B And Not Pregnant

 Comprehensive Overview of Strep B Infections

 In non-pregnant women, Strep B can manifest in several ways, leading to a range of health issues.
 One of the most common types of infection is a urinary tract infection (UTI).
 UTIs caused by Strep B can present with symptoms similar to those caused by other bacteria, including frequent urination, burning sensation during urination, and lower abdominal pain.
-However, it's crucial to identify Strep B as the causative agent, as treatment approaches may differ.
+Still, it's crucial to identify Strep B as the causative agent, as treatment approaches may differ.

 Invasive Strep B infections, although less common in non-pregnant individuals, can occur and are often more serious.
 These infections can affect the bloodstream (bacteremia), bones (osteomyelitis), or even the lining of the brain and spinal cord (meningitis).
 Invasive Strep B infections require prompt medical attention and aggressive antibiotic therapy to prevent life-threatening complications.